 Exploring Thermodynamics With Kids: Activities To Teach About Freezing, Melting, And Molecular Movement

-relationship between heat, work, temperature, and energy.
-It studies the amount of energy moving in and
+Studying thermodynamics starts at a very young age, even if we don’t use that big word.
+Thermodynamics is the branch of science that is concerned with the relationship between heat, work, temperature, and energy.
+It studies the amount of energy moving in and out of a system.

 Young children look at thermodynamics as studying what is

-cold.
-The air can feel cold.
-They learn to wear a coat, and when they get
+hot and cold.
+They learn that ice and the air can feel cold.
+They understand the need to wear a coat, and when they get hot, they take it off.
+They discover that everything they touch has a temperature.

-It is important to expand on this concept, so they do not
+It is important to expand on this concept so they do not

 grow up with misconceptions.
 The basic